Australia’s Own Serhan Swift mu2 Standmounters Gain MkII Status

 Serhan Swift consider their products a long-term investment.
 Each pair of mu2 MK II's take three days from start to finish under the watchful eyes of Brad Serhan and Morris Swift.
 Brad performs final testing, and then he and Morris proudly sign each unit.

-The Serhan Swift mu2 Mk II is available now in a high-quality matt black finish or matt white finish.
-North America distribution opportunities are available.
+The Serhan Swift mu2 Mk II is available now in a high-quality matt black finish or matt white finish for $7,500 RRP.

 StereoNET’s resident rock star, bass player, and gadget junkie.
 His passion for gadgets and Hi-Fi is second only to being a touring musician.

 JOIN IN THE DISCUSSION